openshift-pipelines/pipelines-as-code/README.md

 This will match all Pull Request coming to `github.com/linda/project` on branch main into the namespace `my-pipeline-ci`

-For security reasons you need to make sure that the Repository CR is installed into the same namespace are where we want to execute them.
+For security reasons, the Repository CR needs to be created in the namespace where Tekton Pipelines associated with the source code repository would be executed.

 ### Writting Tekton pipelines in `.tekton/` directory

 - Pipelines as Code tries to be as close to the tekton template as possible.
-  Usually you write your template and save them with a ".yaml" extension  and Pipelines as Code will run them.
+  Usually you would write your template and save them with a ".yaml" extension  and Pipelines as Code will run them.

-- Inside your pipeline you need to be able the commit as received from the webhook by checking it out the repository from that ref.
-You usually will use the [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/) task from catalog for this.
+- Inside your pipeline you would need to be able to consume the commit as received from the webhook by checking it out the repository from that ref.
+You would usually use the [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/) task from catalog for the same.
 To be able to specify those parameters, Pipelines as Code allows you to have those two variables filled between double brackets, i.e: `{{ var }}`: